dhellmann/pymotw-3/source/ensurepip/index.rst

 .. {{{end}}}

 Run :mod:`ensurepip` from the command line using the ``-m`` option to the Python interpreter.
-To ensure a recent version of :command:`pip` is installed, use the ``--upgrade`` option.
+By default a copy of pip that is delivered with the standard library is installed.
+This version can then be used to install an updated version of pip.
+To ensure a recent version of ``pip`` is installed immediately, use the ``--upgrade`` option with :mod:`ensurepip`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '/tmp/demoenv/bin/python -m ensurepip --upgrade', interpreter=''))